Indirectly Become More Socially Successful By Improving Yourself As A Person

 There are lots of ways to improve yourself.
 Below are the general social benefits I think they all lead to.

-A word of warning first.
-I think indirectly working on your success can be a powerful way to improve, but it does have limits.
-The biggest is that in the end, your actual social skills still matter more than anything.
+A word of warning first: I think indirectly investing in yourself can be a powerful way to improve socially, but it does have limits.
+The biggest is that in the end, your actual social skills still matter.
 You can be extremely well-rounded and accomplished, but if your awkwardness or personality flaws somehow overpower that fact, people will still judge you negatively.
-And lots of socially capable live pretty mundane lives 'on paper', but they're still fun and likable.
+And lots of socially capable live pretty mundane lives "on paper", but they're still fun and likable.
+This article isn't saying everyone needs to become incredibly talented and colorful.
 However, if two people have equal social skills, the one who has more going for them will probably do better.

 You gain positive traits as a side effect of becoming more well-rounded

 Various hobbies and life experiences can instill a variety of good personality traits in you.
-A small sample of them are: self-assuredness, persistence, courage, maturity, flexibility, and quick thinking.
-All of these good traits carry over into social situations and can make you do better in them.
+A small sample of them are: self-assuredness, persistence, courage, maturity, open-mindedness, flexibility, frustration tolerance, and quick thinking.
+All of these can carry over into social situations and help you in them.

 Becoming more well-rounded also develops good traits you already have

-When you've shared some of the same experiences as someone else, it's much more effortless to click with them.
-You don't have to try and apply techniques to build rapport, it's already partially there.
+When you've gone through the same experiences as someone else it's much easier to click with them.
+You don't have to try to apply techniques to build rapport.
+It's already partially there.
 You just have all these memories and background knowledge in common.
-It's easy to come up with things to talk about.
+It's simpler to come up with subjects to talk about.
 Doing more with your life means you'll have more experiences, which you can use to relate to a wider range of people.

-Besides from the more abstract idea of relating to people, when you have more going on, you just have more (hopefully interesting) stuff to talk about.
+Besides from the more abstract idea of relating to others, when you have more going on, you just have more (hopefully interesting) topics to discuss.
 You don't have to struggle as much to think of things to say.
-When you have a lot of knowledge and experiences, the right words will often naturally pop into your head.
-You can tell a story of what you did on the weekend, or what you learned while reading a thought-provoking book.
+When you have a lot of knowledge and life experience, things to say will often naturally pop into your head.
+You can tell a story about the new place you visited on the weekend, or what you learned while reading a thought-provoking book.
 Or you can add a really in-depth insight to a discussion.
-This isn't to say every last thing you mention must be a fascinating opinion or anecdote, but having some novel things to bring up now and then never hurts.
+This isn't to say every last sentence you utter must be a fascinating opinion or anecdote, but having some novel things to bring up now and then never hurts.

 You can pick up new ways to be fun

 Someone who's led a varied, interesting life probably knows a lot of fun things to do with people, and where to go do them.
 If they have unique hobbies they can invite their friends to take part.
-They may have learned skills that allow them to have a good time with other people, like how to play pool, for example.
+They may have learned little skills that allow them to have a good time with other people, like how to play pool or Gin Rummy, for example.

 Some skills and experiences just have social cachet and impress people